owncloud/ocis/ocis/adr/0013-locking.md

 - you can lock files on the actual storage (if the storage supports that -> storage driver dependent)
 - you can lock files in ownCloud 10 when using the ownCloudSQL storage driver in the migration deployment (but oC10 Collabora / OnlyOffice also need to implement locking, to fully leverage that)
 - clients can get the lock information via the api without ignoring / hiding lock file changes
-- clients can use the lock information to lock the file in their context (eg. via some file explorer integration)
+- clients can use the lock information to lock the file in their context (e.g. via some file explorer integration)

 **CS3 API locking is bad**, because: